Blog

 Closing is one minute

-Enterprise sales from the inside (the buyer's view)
+Enterprise sales from inside the buyer

 Personal sales (when you are the product)